florianhartung/wasm-for-plugin-systems/work/sections/introduction.typ

 These editors have to accommodate the highly individual requirements of users such as supporting programming languages, keybindings, themes or other user preferences.

 == Motivation & research question //& problem statement
-Most text editor and IDE plugin systems do not have strict measures for plugin isolation to protect users from possibly malicious code.
+Most text editors and IDE plugin systems do not have strict measures for plugin isolation to protect users from possibly malicious code.
 Also plugin execution may be slow at times due to the programming languages used (e.g. JavaScript or Java).
 Other plugin systems might require plugins to be recompiled for every platform, operating system or architecture.
 WebAssembly looks promising as a new technology to build a plugin system on top of.